QingdongCheng/tipcalculator/README.md

-# Pre-work - *tipcalculator*
+#*Tipcalculator*

-tipcalculator is a tip calculator application for iOS.
+Tipcalculator is a tip calculator application for iOS.

 Submitted by: Qingdong Cheng

 Time spent: 8 hours spent in total

 ## User Stories

-The following **required** functionality is complete:

 * [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.
 * [ ] UI animations
 * [ ] Using locale-specific currency and currency thousands separators.